 - In my current leadership position, did I set the expectations first or set the example first?

 - What are the benefits to be gained from exemplifying a solid foundation of leadership accountability?

 - As a leader, do I control those I am leading or do I influence them?

 The mission at Thin Blue Line of Leadership is to inspire law enforcement supervisors to be the best leaders they can be by providing positive leadership tactics and ideas.
-Inspired leaders, inspire cops, improve policing, create better communities.
-It’s just that simple!
+Positive leadership and creating a positive squad culture are on-going commitments that must be nurtured and developed over time.
 Thin Blue Line of Leadership is here to help.

 Please do not hesitate to contact us if you have ideas to share or suggestions for improvement.
 Your thoughts or comments on this blog are always appreciated either below or on our Facebook page.
 You can also follow us on Twitter at @tbl_leadership.